Education & Scholarships

 Ultimately, we hope our students go on to build careers driven by a desire to improve the lot of others by a willingness to take on some of the biggest and most complex societal issues, and to do so always with integrity and resoluteness.
 The scholarships we support and our initiatives make every effort to jump-start this trajectory.

 Grantees include the Loran Scholars Foundation, the Rhodes and Mandela Rhodes Scholarships, the Kupe Leadership Scholarships and the Global Leadership Experience program at RMIT.
 Our own initiatives include the MacBain Niagara Falls Scholarships and the McCall Huron County Scholarships.

 Within this strategy, we also strive to identify gaps in programming and run our own leadership-based merit award initiatives to contribute to efforts to address them.
 Two such initiatives recognize graduating high school students in our principals’ home communities who demonstrate strong character, have made positive contributions to their schools or broader communities, and are committed to excellence.

 McCall MacBain Scholarships at McGill

 The McCall MacBain Scholarships will draw outstanding students from Canada and around the world to pursue a funded master’s or professional degree at McGill University, combined with a comprehensive enrichment program.
-Applications open in the fall of 2020.
+Applications open in June 2020.